richardatval/www.yesproject.org/what-you-can-do/get-hands-on-experience-and-access-to-jobs.md

 The next 'Get into' programmes are:

-- 30 January 2017 - Get into Hospitals with University Hospitals of Leicester
-- 25 February 2017 - Taster day for Get into Logistics with M&S
 - 06 March 2017 - Get into Logistics with M&S

 [Get in touch](https://www.yesproject.org/contact/) if you’re interested and we’ll tell you more.